2013 conviction of Vietnamese dissidents: Defendants

 Nearly all defendants were bloggers or students.
-Among the 14 defendants, three of them come from the same family (Dang Ngoc Minh, her son Nguyen Dang Vinh Phuc and her daughter Nguyen Dang Minh Man.
+Among the 14 defendants, three of them come from the same family (Dang Ngoc Minh, her son Nguyen Dang Vinh Phuc and her daughter Nguyen Dang Minh Man).

 2011 Arrests

 Many of them were arrested in the 2011 by the Vietnamese government for protesting for land rights and circulating a petition to free prominent legal rights activist Cu Huy Ha Vu, a prominent human rights defender who was imprisoned for seven years in April 2011.

-Prior the trial Đặng Xuân Diệu, was quoted saying, "I have done nothing contrary to my conscience" and that in punishing him, the government was "trampling on the eternal good morals of the Vietnamese nation."
+Prior the trial, Dang Xuan Dieu was quoted saying "I have done nothing contrary to my conscience", and that in punishing him, the government was "trampling on the eternal good morals of the Vietnamese nation."

 Trial

 The trial was held in the city of Vinh on January 8 and 9, 2013, by the People's Court of Nghệ An province, Vietnam.
 The courtroom was packed due to the unusually large number of defendants on trial as well as police.

 Outside the courtroom, relatives and supporters of the defendants clashed with hundreds of uniformed as well as plainclothes security police blocking them from gathering outside the court.
 The police physically attacked many supporters including elderly women and Catholic clergy and some were also temporarily detained.
 Nguyen Dinh Cuong's mother attempting to attend the trial had also been beaten by police outside the building in the afternoon.